AI Agents

 Before asking "can AI replace this tool?" ask three questions:

 What does success look like, specifically?
 For the reconciliation agent: every run completes, all discrepancies are identified, items below confidence threshold are flagged, no false positives go unreviewed.
 These are measurable.
 They are checked on every run.
+If you cannot define what a successful run looks like in terms a machine can verify, the scoping work is incomplete.

 A scoped AI skill is built for one process.
 One set of inputs.
 One defined output.
 One set of rules.
-One exception path.

 That is why the skill costs less and performs better.
 Not because AI is superior to software.
 Because purpose-built beats general-purpose every time the scope is clear.
+If you can answer those three questions about a SaaS tool in your stack, you already have the brief for what replaces it.

 Frequently asked questions